Symmetry in Neural Network Parameter Spaces: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the U.S. Army Research Office under Army-ECASE award W911NF-07-R-0003-03, the U.S. Department Of Energy, Office of Science, IARPA HAYSTAC Program, and NSF Grants \#2205093, \#2146343, \#2134274, CDC-RFA-FT-23-0069, DARPA AIE FoundSci and DARPA YFA.
+We thank Kathlén Kohn and Hancheng Min for helpful comments.
+This work was supported in part by the U.S. Army Research Office under Army-ECASE award W911NF-07-R-0003-03, the U.S. Department Of Energy, Office of Science, IARPA HAYSTAC Program, and NSF Grants \#2205093, \#2146343, \#2134274, \#2442658, \#2134178, CDC-RFA-FT-23-0069, DARPA AIE FoundSci and DARPA YFA.